jonna-t1/Sentiment_analysis_AMAZON_reviews/README.md

 * `cd SentimentApp/`
 * `python manage.py createsuperuser {your name}`

-## Getting the data into the database

-### Create the database table

-- Run the `python create_database.py` found in the root directory.

-### Upload reviews into db

-- Run `python review_upload.py` found in the root directory.
-Reviews should now be in the db.

-## Training the classifier

-The algorithms used are based from a thorough Literature review.

-- Run `classifier_main.py` found in ./app/ directory.
-This saves a model to file/database which can be used for incremental learning.</br>

 ## Running the web application

 - To run the web application: python SentimentApp/manage.py runserver